 Eva coaches students and families beginning the college audition process to offer an overview of what to expect from different music/musical theatre/theatre degree programs.
 She also provides resume consultation and prepares students for music theory and sight-singing classes at the college level.

 Colleges her students have been accepted into for Music/Musical Theatre/Theatre include: NYU-Tisch, Yale University, Indiana University, Emerson College, Carnegie Melon, University of Southern California, Muhlenberg College, Manhattan Marymount, Oberlin College, Berklee School of Music, Fairfield University, Smith College, Skidmore College, Hamilton College, University of New Hampshire, Belmont University, Tulane University and more.

 Eva believes in a natural, healthy, and mindful approach to voice production, both in singing and in speaking.
 A typical lesson involves exercises in breathing and vocalizations as well as learning and working on repertoire.
-Eva will recommend specific songs for singers' improvement, and students are also welcome to make suggestions, because it is important for singers to be excited about their music.
+Eva will recommend specific songs for singers' progress, and students are also welcome to make suggestions, because it is important for singers to be excited about their music.
 Eva enjoys working with students of all ages and experience levels.
-She normally teaches to students 10 and older but may occasionally make an exception.
+She usually teaches students 10 and older but may occasionally make an exception.
 Music theory and sight-singing/ear-training can be incorporated into voice lessons, but it is usually recommended that additional time is added on to a lesson.